 Evaluating model performance for different spatial, temporal, and spatiotemporal survey designs

-In comparing the modeling approaches, which range from fully parametric (GLMM) to fully non-parametric (RF), we evaluated their performance using the average root mean-squared error (RMSE) for predicted juvenile and spawner fish densities from 2017 to 2021.
+In comparing the modeling approaches, which range from fully parametric (GLMM) to fully non-parametric (RF), we evaluated their performance using the average root mean-squared error (RMSE) for predicted out of sample juvenile and spawner fish densities from 2017 to 2021.
 To identify the optimal model configuration within each approach, an exploratory analysis was conducted, considering the configuration resulting in the lowest RMSE.
 This analysis can be interpreted as a zero-year-ahead approach, where predictions for the years 2017 to 2021 utilized all available data up to and including those years.

 Following the determination of the optimal model configuration within each approach, we conducted a series of temporal and spatial examinations of predictive ability using Leave Future Out Cross Validation (LFOCV).
 Temporal assessments included forecasting one and two years ahead, where out-of-bag predictions for 2017 were based on data up to 2016 and 2015, respectively.
 Spatial evaluations for zero years ahead involved out-of-bag samples comprising annual, annual plus triannual, and index sample locations up to and including 2017.
 For each LFOCV analysis, we computed the average RMSE for the years 2017 to 2021.

+Effect of survey design on derived inidces

 In our final analysis, we focused on comparing the predictive performance of various survey designs using the GLMM approach exclusively.
 In this Leave Future Out Cross Validation (LFOCV) analysis, we systematically eliminated each population group and then computed the average root mean square error (RMSE) across all populations for the years 2017 to 2021, forecasting zero years ahead.
 Subsequently, by retaining only the five populations resulting in the highest RMSE (indicating a greater loss of predictive ability), we compared the estimated juvenile and spawner indices for each population group against maintaining the current Generalized Random Tessellation Stratified (GRTS) sampling design.